tanema/express-helpers/README.md

     var express = require('express');
 	var app = express.createServer();

-To automatically inclue all helpers initialize like this
+To automatically inclue all helpers initialize like this.
+The app is required in my version so dynamic helpers are also used

 	var helpers = require('express-helpers')(app);

-If you want to only use some helpers require without the app and register necessary view helpers...

-	var helpers = require('express-helpers')();

-    app.helpers({
-      date_tag: helpers.date_tag
-    });

 ## Details